 Published in April 2018, A Higher Loyalty was an instant best-seller, moving more than 600,000 copies in its first week.
 The book covers Comey's 2013-17 tenure as FBI director, his role in the 2016 election — both in the investigation of Democratic nominee Hillary Clinton's use of a private email server while she was secretary of state and in Russian interference with the election — and his relationship with Trump, who fired Comey in May 2017.

-Ray, who spent a year researching the Comey miniseries, executive produces with Alex Kurtzman, Shane Salerno and Heather Kadin.
+Ray, who spent a year researching the Comey miniseries and interviewed a number of the principals, executive produces with Alex Kurtzman, Shane Salerno and Heather Kadin.
 The project comes from Kurtzman's Secret Hideout, The Story Factory and Home Run Productions in association with CBS TV Studios.

-Below is the cast to date and their real-life counterparts.
+Below is the cast and their real-life counterparts.

 Jeff Daniels as James Comey